+David was born and raised in Philadelphia.
+He attended public school except for his freshman year of high school when he attended Christopher Dock Mennonite High School in Lansdale, PA.
+David graduated from Central High School, Dickinson College, and Rutgers University Law School-Camden.
 David’s father, the late Reverend Ki Hang Oh, founded Philadelphia’s first Korean-American church in 1953 and served as its Pastor until his death in 2006.
 In 1958, David’s cousin, In Ho Oh, a graduate student at the University of Pennsylvania, was murdered by a group of teenage boys while mailing a letter to his parents.
-In Ho Oh’s parents requested leniency for the boys and started a fund to help educate and rehabilitate them upon their release.
+Because of their faith, In Ho Oh’s parents requested leniency for the boys and started a fund to help educate and rehabilitate them upon their release.
 Rev. Oh started a community service center in his name.
-In Ho Oh is buried at historic Old Pine Cemetery where his tombstone simply reads, “To turn sorrow into Christian purpose”.
+In Ho Oh is buried at historic Old Pine Cemetery where his tombstone simply reads, “To turn sorrow into Christian purpose.”

 David began his legal career while still in law school by starting a volunteer, free legal aid program.
 For this and other works, David received a Human Rights Award from the Philadelphia Commission on Human Relations.
 After graduating from law school, he worked as a Philadelphia Assistant District Attorney.
 In 1988, David resigned to enlist in the U.S. Army.
-David graduated from Officer Candidate School and was commissioned a 2nd Lieutenant (Infantry).
-In 1991, David was activated with his National Guard unit, the 20th Special Forces Group, for Operation Desert Storm (David was not Special Forces Qualified).
-The war ended before they were deployed overseas, and he was released with an honorable discharge.
+David served as a 2nd Lieutenant, C Company, 2nd Battalion, 20th Special Forces Group (Airborne), Army National Guard, from 1989 to 1992 (David was not Special Forces qualified).
+In 1991, David was activated with his unit for Operation Desert Storm.
+The war ended before David was deployed overseas and he was released with an Honorable Discharge.
 Upon returning to Philadelphia, David reopened his solo law practice in Southwest Philadelphia.
-Over the years, his office outgrew its space and moved to Center City.
-David managed his firm for 18 years and then, in 2008, merged it into Zarwin Baum DeVito Kaplan Schaer Toddy, PC.
+In 1999, David organized Governor Tom Ridge’s trade mission to South Korea, arranging meetings with Korea’s President and major corporate leaders.
+Over the years, David’s office outgrew its space and moved to Center City.
+David managed his firm for 18 years and then, in 2008, merged it into a larger firm.